kehers/kehers.github.com/_posts/2018-03-16-formatting-tweets.markdown

 Looks pretty close.
 But the additional tweet has a link to the embedded quote.
 Can we remove this link though?
 Let’s try.

-Since we know the link to the quoted status will always end the text, we can match end of text for link with format `https://twitter.com/[quoted_status_user_username]/status/[0-9]+` and remove.
+Since we know the link to the quoted status will always end the additional tweet text, we can match end of text for link with format `https://twitter.com/[quoted_status_user_username]/status/[0-9]+` and remove.
 There are a couple of issues with this though.
 If we match the unformatted text, the url will still be in the format `http://t.co/\w+` (unexpanded) and not `https://twitter.com/[quoted_status_user_username]/status/[0-9]+` (expanded).
-If we match after formatting, the link would have been expanded but will contain HTML tags that will break our regular expression [:2].
+If we match after formatting, the link would have been expanded but will contain HTML tags that will break our regular expression[^2].

 Well, since we know the link will always end the text, we can remove any ending link in the unformatted text.
 We can also remove the index from the entities before we then proceed to format the text.